Our Chiropractic offices in Pittsburgh are open and available for sound nutritional advice and counselling.

 In this day and age, specialization seems to be the norm.
-However, Five Points Chiropractic & Wellness believes that a broader approach to health actually produces better results.
+However, we believe a broader approach to health actually produces better results.

-Dr. Casey Phillips tends toward an integrated approach to physical wellness, with "whole body" treatment that encourages lifestyle and nutritional changes, meditation, and relaxation, physical and mental exercise, and positive reinforcement.
-Dr. Phillips in addition to non-invasive, drug-free treatment to promote necessary healing from accidents or injury, small changes in lifestyle and diet can be life-changing.
+We} tends toward an integrated approach to physical wellness, with "whole body" treatment that encourages lifestyle and nutritional changes, meditation, and relaxation, physical and mental exercise, and positive reinforcement.
+Dr. Phillips, in addition to non-invasive, drug-free treatment to promote necessary healing from accidents or injury, small changes in lifestyle and diet can be life-changing.

 A Coordinated Approach to Wellness